astronomer/docs/software/configure-deployment.md

 The Airflow webserver is responsible for rendering the [Airflow UI](https://airflow.apache.org/docs/apache-airflow/stable/ui.html), where users can monitor DAGs, view task logs, and set various non-code configurations.

-If a function within the Airflow UI is slow or unavailable, we recommend increasing the AU allocated towards the webserver.
-The default resource allocation is 5 AU.
+If a function within the Airflow UI is slow or unavailable, Astronomer recommends increasing the resources allocated towards the webserver.

-> **Note:** Introduced in Airflow 1.10.7, [DAG Serialization](https://airflow.apache.org/docs/apache-airflow/stable/dag-serialization.html?highlight=dag%20serialization) removes the need for the webserver to regularly parse all DAG files, making the component significantly more light-weight and performant.
-DAG Serialization is enabled by default in Airflow 1.10.12+ and is required in Airflow 2.0.

 ### Airflow scheduler

 The [Airflow scheduler](https://airflow.apache.org/docs/apache-airflow/stable/scheduler.html) is responsible for monitoring task execution and triggering downstream tasks once dependencies have been met.

-If you experience delays in task execution, which you can track via the [Gantt Chart](https://airflow.apache.org/docs/apache-airflow/stable/ui.html#gantt-chart) view of the Airflow UI, we recommend increasing the AU allocated towards the scheduler.
-The default resource allocation is 10 AU.
+If you experience delays in task execution, which you can track via the [Gantt Chart](https://airflow.apache.org/docs/apache-airflow/stable/ui.html#gantt-chart) view of the Airflow UI, Astronomer recommends increasing the resources allocated towards the scheduler.

 > **Tip:** To set alerts that notify you via email when your Airflow scheduler is underprovisioned, refer to [Airflow alerts](airflow-alerts.md).